 - Get a full toolkit of methods – The 2018 Games User Research book has lots more great insight on research methods and case studies.

 - Keep up with the latest news – on the @gamesUR Twitter account.

 3. Lead Games User Research

-- Get developers excited about user research – with our GUR posters and stickers.
+- Start conversations about user research – with our GUR posters and stickers.